Semigroup of annuli in Liouville CFT: Annulus propagators

 \subsection{Integral kernels of propagators are amplitudes}

-In this subsection, we compute the integral kernels of the operator $\bT_f$ for those $f \in \mc{S}$ that are analytic along the boundary of $\D$, namely for $f\in \mc{S}_+$ (recall \eqref{S_eps_S_+}).

-Our next task is to relate the operator $\bT_f$ to the amplitude of the annulus $\A_f$ equipped with some specific metric and boundary parametrization.
+In this subsection, we compute the integral kernels of the operator $\bT_f$ for those $f \in \mc{S}$ that are analytic across the boundary of $\D$, namely for $f\in \mc{S}_>$ (recall \eqref{S_eps_S_+}).
+More precisely, we relate the operator $\bT_f$ to the amplitude of the annulus $\A_f$ equipped with some specific metric and boundary parametrisation.
 To identify these objects, we need to introduce some material.
-Let us choose $f\in \mc{S}_+$.
+Let us choose $f\in \mc{S}_>$.
 We define the curves $\mc{C}$, the simply connected domain $\D_f$ and the annulus $\A_f$ by

 see Figure \ref{pic1}.
 We equip the annulus $\mathbb{A}_f$ with the metric